-Accompanying the Metadata Guidelines were training documents on how to use the from log in to item upload, and were also designed to be concise and straightforward to use.
+Accompanying the Metadata Guidelines were training documents on how to use the Omeka web interface to enter descriptions and add items.
+These documents focused on the steps from log in to item upload, and were also designed to be concise and straightforward to use.
+They were revised regularly as the project progressed.